charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 * Cost: any expense to build or run the system would be coming out of my own pocket, so minimising the cost was important to me.

 * Ease of maintenance: this is something I largely maintain in my own time, so minimising the amount of ongoing care and feeding was another high priority.
-  Another aspect of this was also designing something simple and easy to understand, so that when I come back to do any future maintenance, it would be quick and easy, rather than necessitate spending a lot of time to re-learn an obscure tool, service or library.
+  Another aspect of maintenance was also designing something simple and easy to understand, so that when I come back to do any future maintenance, I wouldn't need to spend a lot of time re-learning a tool, service or library.

 * Flexibility: I want to be able to investigate new ideas and answer questions I haven't thought of yet, as well as expand the data I'm collecting as
   Batect evolves, and so I needed a system that supports these goals.